ResearchGate DOIs

 * Conference papers

-These types of publications are typically published elsewhere and should already have a DOI issued by their publisher.
+These research types are typically published elsewhere and already have a DOI issued by their publisher.

 If your research type supports it and has a public full-text, follow these steps: